microsoft/Nonprofits/ProductsAndServices/ActivisimAndAwareness/SocialListening/KeywordSentimentAnalysis/Microsoft-NewsTemplate/README.md

 -   Logic Apps finds articles via the Bing News API

--   Logic App
+-   Logic App extracts the contents of the news article

--   Azure Function enriches tweet and writes it to Azure SQL
+-   Azure Function enriches the content of the news article and writes it to Azure SQL

--   Azure Function also calls textual analytics cognitive service to work out sentiment of tweet
+-   Azure Function also calls textual analytics cognitive service to work out sentiment of news article, using the extracted content

 -   Power BI imports data into it from Azure SQL and renders pre-defined reports